zsuzsaholler/bgse-dashboard-project/README.md

 # Product recommendation and customer analysis
-### Data Science Project

-##Project team: Gaston Besanson, Stefano Costantini, Laura Cozma & Jordi Zamora Munt

 ### Overview

-For this project, we have implemented a product recommendation algorithm and carried out customer analysis using LASSO regression.
-We had to objectives:
+This project implements a product recommendation algorithm and carries out customer analysis using LASSO regression.

+The objectives of the project are:

 - Develop a set of product recommendation rules, based on the Apriori algorithm
 - Rank customers on the basis of their marginal contribution to revenues.

-We believe that this information could be used by a marketing department to develop more targeted campaigns.
+The ultimate goal is to provide information that can be used by a marketing department to develop more targeted campaigns.

 ### Structure